In Praise of Saggy Breasts

 I like to think that I still look reasonably good, and in relatively good shape, for a woman of my age.
 (Of course, I also like to think that Tinkerbell and the Good Humour man are my next door neighbors, and that the owls really are what they seem, so clearly what I like to think has no bearing on reality.)

-Anyways, yesterday, as I was looking at myself in the mirror, I contemplated the possiblity of getting my boobs lifted at some point in my life.
+Anyways, yesterday, as I was looking at myself in the mirror, I contemplated whether I might want to get my breasts lifted at some future point in my life.
 Because, you know, clearly they have not gotten with the “looking reasonably good for their age” program.
-Quite the contrary, that midriff bulge from which I suffer ain’t my midriff, if you catch my drift.

-I didn’t give that thought a second thought until today, when I was again looking at myself in the mirror (hey, I was brushing my teeth, alright?) when I suddenly thought “why on earth would I ever have thought of having my boobs nipped and tucked?”
+I didn’t give that thought a second thought until today, when I was again looking at myself in the mirror (hey, I was brushing my teeth, alright?) when I suddenly thought “why on earth would I ever have thought of having them nipped and tucked?”
+(Mind you, I was never seriously considering it, it was just a passing thought, but the ludicriousness of that passing thought struck me nonetheless.)

 These breasts have nursed two children through a combined total of seven and a half years!